 To determine the effect of the air purification systems on particulate matter concentrations in the courtyard, an extensive measurement campaign was performed.
 During the measurement campaign, an average concentration reduction of 60% (PM10) was demonstrated in the courtyard, which corresponds to a particulate matter capture of no less than 410 grams per week.
 This unique approach in combination with the successful outcome will soon be published in a scientific paper.

-Are you looking for a solution to create a healthier environment inside your building or do you want to receive the whole report?
+Are you looking for a solution to create a healthier environment in your courtyard or building, or would you like to receive more information about this application?
 Please, feel free to contact us.